 Avoid broken links (leading nowhere) and redirects (leading to one page, then another) as much as possible.
 These can impact a store's performance and customer experience.

 Test your store's links manually to confirm their accuracy.
-You can also use tools like Online Broken Link Checker for this task.
+Use tools like Online Broken Link Checker for this task.

 Fine-tune your images